sun-umn/Self-Validation/README.md

 ## Explore the Codes/Models

 ### Dataset
-We provide a ready-to-use dataset under the folder `/Dataset` where there are 4 types of noises we used in our paper.
+We provide a ready-to-use dataset under the folder `/Dataset` where there are 4 types of noises we used in our paper where "XXX_2" indicates "low noise level", "XXX_3" indicates "medium noise level", and "XXX_4" indicates "high noise level".

 Alternatively, you can also create the dataset by yourself.
 The clean images can be downloaded [here](https://webpages.tuni.fi/foi/GCF-BM3D/index.html#ref_results).
 After you have the clean images, you can follow the [ImageNet-C protocol](https://github.com/hendrycks/robustness) (or write corruption functions by yourself) to create the corrupted images.
-For the parameters for each noise level, please check the Appendix of [our paper](http://).
+For the parameters for each noise level, please check the Appendix of [our paper](https://arxiv.org/abs/2110.12271).

 ### DIP+AE